Maham-H/Cartpole_mpc/README.md

 Everything for mpc and visualization is in the .ipynb file

-Changed dt=0.09 dt=0.01 wasn't making any progress
+Changed dt=0.09 from dt=0.01.

-Also increased horizon to 18 steps instead of 10
+Also increased horizon to 18 steps instead of 10.